-The “parental resources” the Court’s will now be focusing on will be determined largely based upon each party’s respective income.
-Under the “income shares” model the definition of income will not change.
-Income will still be defined as income from all sources minus statutory deductions.
-What will change is how the income will be apportioned between both parties in conjunction with the values set forth in the “child expenditure table”.
-Educational expense will be one factor taken into account by the “child expenditure table”.
+The “parental resources” the courts will now be focusing on will be determined largely based upon each party’s respective income.
+Income is defined as income from all sources minus statutory deductions.

-Courts typically will not consider a new spouses income as a potential resource, because child support calculations only take into account the incomes of the biological parents of the child.
+Courts typically will not consider a new spouse's income as a potential resource, because child support calculations only take into account the incomes of the biological parents of the child.
 A spouse of either the obligor or obligee has no legal obligation to spend his or her income for the care of the obligor and obligee's child.
 The income of the new spouse is therefore irrelevant to any support calculations.